 From United Kingdom, Newbury

-The employer may not have exited you from the portal or should have exited you a few days or weeks (less than 2 months) only and that is why the system is showing that you have not completed 2 months' waiting period.
+These are different possibilities.
+Since there were no contributions during the period you were away from India, these periods should be treated as Non-Contributory Periods (NCPs) and should be certified by the employer.
+The employer may not have exited you from the portal or may have exited you only a few days or weeks (less than 2 months) ago, which is why the system is showing that you have not completed the 2 months' waiting period.
 You may check the date of your leaving from the member portal itself.

 From India, Kannur